mchrzanka/client-side-javascript/code-001-dom-selectors/Readme.md

 + querySelector()
 + querySelectorAll()

 In CPSC1520 your more than likely to gravitate to using querySelector().
-However you need to be aware of all of the DOM level selector becaues there are times when each one of them is more apropriate for certain coding solutions.
+However you need to be aware of all of the DOM level selector becaues there are cases when one type of selector is more apropriate for a given coding condition.

 ### Resources